RenzoCardoza/portfolio/README.md

-# portfolio
+# Portfolio by Renzo Cardoza
-portfolio to access different links to previous work
+Website to access previous work from College and personal projects.